Residential Rental Licensing

 November 8, 2018

-The comprehensive report with staff recommendations on a Residential Rental Licensing Program will go to the Administrative Policies Committee.
-A recommendation to council will be made following the meeting.
+The comprehensive report with staff recommendations on a Residential Rental Licensing Program went to the Administrative Policies Committee.

 Through the consideration of an Interim Control Bylaw in the Williamsville, Sydenham and Portsmouth Electoral Districts in early 2017, Council directed staff to report back with options and recommendations to help guide appropriate infill and intensification in the three Electoral Districts.
 A number of short-term and long-term recommendations were brought forward by staff to address the complexity of land use and other issues that were identified.
 The recommendations were approved by Council at its May 2, 2017 meeting (Report Number 17-139).
 One of the long-term recommendations was for staff to re-evaluate the concept of residential rental licensing, building off the experience of other municipalities that have considered residential rental licensing in the past.
 An information report was presented to Council on December 19, 2017 with an overview of the concept of residential rental licensing and a review of other Ontario municipalities that have residential rental licensing programs in place (Report Number 18-001).